Adivise/Miyu/README.md

 NODE_URL=localhost:5555
 NODE_AUTH=nanospace
 ```
+Don't forget to do `node deploySlash.js global` to deploy slash commands

 After installation or finishes all you can use `node .` to start the bot. or `Run Start.bat`

 </p>